davidacm/NVDA-IBMTTS-Driver/readme.md

 Is not recommended to include the libraries with this driver.
-It's because if the user updates the driver from the [official repo](https://github.com/davidacm/NVDA-IBMTTS-Driver), the old version will be deleted including the libraries.
+It's because if the user updates the driver from the [official repo](https://github.com/davidacm/NVDA-IBMTTS-Driver), using the NVDA add-on installer, the old version will be deleted including the libraries.
 One solution for this, is to install the libraries in a separate add-on.
 [Follow this link](https://github.com/davidacm/ECILibrariesTemplate)
 to know how to package the libraries in a separate add-on.

 ### Notes:

+* If you use the internal update feature (manual or automatic) the libraries won't be deleted even if they are inside the add-on.
 * if the synthesizer is inside the add-on or in ["eciLibraries"](https://github.com/davidacm/ECILibrariesTemplate) add-on, the driver will update the ini library paths automatically.
 So you can use it on portable NVDA versions.